 Find the life you deserve to liveGet Help

 What Are The Effects Of Psilocybin Mushrooms?

 The potency depends on the origin and species of mushroom, the growing conditions, the harvest period, and whether they are consumed fresh or dried.
-Dried Psilocybin Mushrooms have 10 times the amount of active ingredients as fresh Psilocybin Mushrooms.
-The taste of Psilocybin Mushrooms is generally bitter, so people will brew them as a tea, add it to food, or cover it in chocolate to mask the flavor and make it easier to consume.
-The effects of Psilocybin Mushrooms start within about 30 minutes and can last as long as 6 hours.
+Dried Psilocybin mushrooms have 10 times the amount of active ingredients as fresh Psilocybin mushrooms.
+The taste of Psilocybin mushrooms is generally bitter, so people will brew them as a tea, add them to food, or cover them in chocolate to mask the flavor and make it easier to consume.
+The effects of Psilocybin mushrooms start within about 30 minutes and can last as long as 6 hours.
 Users may feel effects similar to those of the Hallucinogenic drug LSD.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.